Downtown Parks and Trails

 On February 22, 2017 the Morgan Hill City Council approved construction of three new Downtown Park spaces.
 Construction will begin in late April and the new parks are anticipated to provide great benefit to residents living and visiting the downtown area.Recent Project Updates:

-Railroad Park – Complete the installation of shade structure and play equipment on site.
-Continue the construction of flatwork and fencing.
+Railroad Park – Complete the installation of play equipment on site.
+Continue playground rubber surface installation.
+Continue the construction of flatwork, fencing, tree planting, and irrigation.

 Call for Artists Application and Guidelines (PDF)